-- Implement a sickness policy so you/your staff don't work with food when sick with an illness that can be passed on through food. - Any staff or visitors (including contractors) who have vomited or had diarrhoea in the 48 hours before entering the food premises, or who develop these symptoms when on the premises, must tell the day-today manager (or the person in charge) immediately.
+Implement a sickness policy to ensure you or your staff don't work with food when sick with an illness that can be passed on through food.

-- Staff must stay away from the food processing area until they are well, if they have an illness they can pass on through food. - Sick staff may be able to complete tasks that do not come into direct contact with food or food preparation areas.
+- Any staff or visitors (including contractors) who have vomited or had diarrhoea in the 48 hours before entering the food premises, or who develop these symptoms when on the premises, must tell the day-to-day manager (or the person in charge) immediately. - Staff must stay away from the food processing area until they are well, if they have an illness they can pass on. - Sick staff may be able to complete tasks that do not come into direct contact with food or food preparation areas.